Riemannian metrics on differentiable stacks: Lie groupoids fibrations

 \begin{definition} Let $G\toto M$ be a Lie groupoid, and let $q:(K\toto \tilde M)\to M$ be a family of Lie groupoids parametrized by $M$.
 Then an {\bf action}

-consists of a pair of groupoid actions $G\action K$, $G\action \tilde M$, in such a way that the structural maps of $K\toto \tilde M$ are $G$-equivariant. \end{definition}
+consists of a pair of groupoid actions $\theta:G\action K$, $\theta:G\action \tilde M$, in such a way that the structural maps of $K\toto \tilde M$ are $G$-equivariant. \end{definition}

-A unital flat cleavage $\sigma$ defines therefore an action $(G\toto M)\action (K\toto \tilde M)$, and as it turns out, every split fibration arises in this way.
-For the inverse procedure, i.e., to construct a split fibration out of an action, we have the following generalization from groups to groupoids of the notion of semi-direct product:
+The whole split fibration can be recovered out of the base, the kernel and the base-change action.
+For the inverse procedure, i.e., to construct a split fibration out of an action, we have the following generalization from groups to groupoids of the notion of semi-direct product (see, e.g., \cite{mkbook}):